-Expense Category Consultant Name Description of Work 2023 Expenditure 2022 Expenditure \$ \$ Management / Research & Development To conduct a program audit and gap analysis, against the national standards of practice for peer support.
+Expense Category Consultant Name Description of Work 2023 Expenditure 2022 Expenditure \$ \$ Management / Research & Development Mental Health Innovation To conduct a program audit and gap analysis, against the national standards of practice for peer support.
 Services included a review and analysis of policies, procedures, accountability framework, scope of practice and program evaluation, and provision of a report focused on recommendations and next steps to inform the future of the TPS peer support and Critical Incident Response Team (C.I.R.T.) programs.
 29,642 27,307 Management / Research & Development Public Services Health & Safety Association To produce detailed reports outlining a comprehensive assessment of the essential physical demands analysis and cognitive demands analysis for particular positions, to provide recommendations to help identify suitable alternate work or modified work/tasks.
-23,659 42,739 Management / Research & Development To research, recommend and design a comprehensive, multi-stream work reintegration 17,655 - Management / Research & Development Dr. Ashley David Bender To review and assist with the development, evaluation and implementation of a procedure for the application and assessment of requests for the inclusion of names on the Memorial Wall.
-7,556 Management / Research & Development Bellmio, Peter To review data and present a report on front-line patrol workload, service levels and formulate resourcing recommendations to meet the needs of the community.
+23,659 42,739 Management / Research & Development Public Services Health & Safety Association To research, recommend and design a comprehensive, multi-stream work reintegration program that will serve to improve and standardize the available resources and processes by which TPS members are returned to work following extended absence leaves.
+17,655 - Management / Research & Development Dr. Ashley David Bender To review and assist with the development, evaluation and implementation of a procedure for the application and assessment of requests for the inclusion of names on the Memorial Wall.
+8,904 7,556 Management / Research & Development Bellmio, Peter To review data and present a report on front-line patrol workload, service levels and formulate resourcing recommendations to meet the needs of the community.
 COMPLETE - 13,839 Management / Research & Development White & Gale Consulting To assist the T.P.S. in modernization of job evaluation plans, and to provide recommendations on job titles and placement of roles.
 19,904 - Management / Research & Development Facilitating Change Help develop the evaluation framework for the Gender Diversity and Trans Inclusion Project.
-8,243
+8,243 -